hrishav398/hrishav398.com.np/index.md

 Hey!
 I'm Hrishav.
 Thanks for stopping by, and if something here resonates with you, I’d love to hear from you.

--   Master of Science in Computer Science and Engineering, University of Toledo (May 2025)
+-   Master of Science in Computer Science and Engineering, University of Toledo
     -  Graduate Research Assistant at the Assured and Trusted Digital Microelectronics Lab
-    -  Conducted research as part of a $30M AFRL-funded project, focusing on trust modeling for smart grids using fuzzy logic and blockchain
+    -  Conducted research as part of a $30M Air Force Research Lab-funded project
     -  Published 4 IEEE papers on Advanced Metering Infrastructure, Attribute-Based Access Control, and Zero Trust Architecture

--  Maintained and analyzed the Management Information System for water resources data for over 1.4 million beneficiaries across 10 districts in rural Nepal
+-  Maintained and analyzed the Management Information System for water resources data across 10 districts in rural Nepal

 -   Taught science for 6 months in Dolpo, a remote Himalayan region at 3,600+ meters elevation
     -  Reached the village after 6 days of trekking through rugged mountain trails